Deployment

 Nginx & SSL

-Configure Nginx as a reverse proxy: forward / to the Next.js app (e.g. port 3000) and /api to the backend (port 5000), or proxy only /api and serve the Next.js app separately.
+If you use the Docker backend, Nginx already runs inside the container and proxies to Gunicorn; you typically only need an external load balancer or your provider's TLS termination in front.
+For a manual host-based setup, configure Nginx as a reverse proxy: forward / to the Next.js app (e.g. port 3000) and /api to the FastAPI backend (port 8000).
 Use Certbot (Let’s Encrypt) for free HTTPS.

 # Example: proxy to Next.js on 3000